 The Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment is an international human rights treaty adopted by the United Nations that entered into force in 1987.
 Its purpose is to prevent the use of torture and other cruel, inhuman or degrading treatment or punishment (ill-treatment).

 States that have signed up to the Convention against Torture are required to report to the UN on their progress towards implementing the treaty every four years.
-In April 2019, the UK will be reviewed by the UN Committee against Torture as part of its sixth periodic review.
+In May 2019, the UK was reviewed by the UN Committee against Torture as part of its sixth periodic review.

-REDRESS is coordinating and facilitating a joint civil society shadow report to the Committee against Torture to provide an alternative, fact-based view of the measures taken by the UK to implement its obligations under the Convention against Torture.
-We will be holding in-person consultation events for civil society organisations across England and Wales as well as a call for written evidence throughout October 2018.
+REDRESS coordinated and facilitated a joint civil society shadow report to the Committee against Torture to provide an alternative, fact-based view of the measures taken by the UK to implement its obligations under the Convention against Torture.
+We held in-person consultation events for civil society organisations across England and Wales as well as a call for written evidence throughout October 2018.

-We are working on this project with help from organisations including: Children’s Rights Alliance England (CRAE), Children in Wales, Disability Rights UK, Liberty, and Freedom from Torture.
+We worked on this project with help from organisations including: Children’s Rights Alliance England (CRAE), Children in Wales, Disability Rights UK, Liberty, and Freedom from Torture.

 The shadow report

-The shadow report will cover the range of thematic areas which are relevant to the Convention, including, but not limited to:
+The shadow report covers a range of thematic areas which are relevant to the Convention, including: